 A great local play area for local people, one of the best playgrounds in London

 No wow factor in terms of play structures inspiring imaginary play

-Parliament Hill is what we would call a no-frills playground, with a range of very solid and well-maintained run of the mill play elements like swings, slides and climbing frames.
+Parliament Hill is what we would call a no-frills play area, with a range of very solid and well-maintained run of the mill play elements like swings, slides and climbing frames.
 You get what it says on the tin, which means it’s not necessarily the most inspiring park sparking children’s imagination.
-On the other side, being so close to Hamstead Heath is a big plus as you can combine a visit to the playground exploring the beautiful woodlands.
+On the other side, being so close to Hamstead Heath is a big plus as you can combine a visit to the play space exploring the beautiful woodlands.

 Read our review of Parliament Hill Playground